 IGM Financial is one of Canada's premier personal financial services companies, and one of the country's largest managers and distributors of mutual funds and other managed asset products, serving the financial needs of Canadians through multiple distinct businesses including Investors Group Inc., Mackenzie Financial Corporation and Investment Planning Counsel Inc.

-Together, Power Corporation's investments in the financial services sector represent over 98% of its consolidated assets.
+Together, Power Financial's investments in the financial services sector represent 99% of its consolidated assets.

-Communications and Other Business Sectors (less than 2% of assets)
+Other Business Sectors (1% of assets)